Know Before You Go

 Socks

 Only wear one pair!
 Today's synthetic, insulated socks work (and fit) best in ski and snowboard boots if you only wear one pair.
 And, believe it or not, the thin ones function just as well as the really thick kind.
-Regardless of which you choose, make sure they feel comfortable in your boots and don't bunch up.
+Regardless of which you choose, make sure they feel comfortable in your boots.

 Walking Around Safely at Ski Areas